IslandNet (INL) – Terms and Conditions of Services

 1.4.
 Use of another organization’s networks or computing resources is subject to their respective permission and usage policies.

-Installation fee and first month’s service fee is due upon completion of installation.
+The installation fee and the first month’s service fee are due upon completion of installation.
 For customers billed monthly, invoices will be emailed, faxed, or mailed on the 1st of the month preceding the month for which services are being billed.
 Payment is due within 30 days of receipt of an invoice.
 Customer monthly service fees are considered late if not received before the 1st of the following month.
 Service will be suspended if payment is not received by the 5th day following receipt of notice of non-payment.
-Customer will be billed a late fee of $25 for all payments received after the 10th of the following month and suspended customers will be billed a reactivation fee of $75 per location if service is suspended and reconnected.
-Customer will pay or reimburse INL for any and all sales and use taxes, duties, or levies imposed by any authority, government, or government agency in connection with Customer’s invoice in relation to usage of the Service.
-Upon non payment, Customer’s account may be terminated and INL shall be entitled to collect interest on overdue payments at the maximum rate allowable by law.
+Customers will be billed a late fee of $25 for all payments received after the 10th of the following month and suspended customers will be billed a reactivation fee of $75 per location if service is suspended and reconnected.
+The Customer will pay or reimburse INL for any and all sales and use taxes, duties, or levies imposed by any authority, government, or government agency in connection with the Customer’s invoice in relation to usage of the Service.
+Upon non-payment, the Customer’s account may be terminated and INL shall be entitled to collect interest on overdue payments at the maximum rate allowable by law.
 Customer will also be billed for service calls when applicable (see below reasons for service call charges and relevant fees)

-Customer understands and agrees that upon the signing of the INL service agreement, INL in good faith will attempt all installations under stated agreed pricing within the customer agreement provided such installation is considered standard and not requiring additional facilities which are non standard or additional engineering considered non standard.
-If INL determines in its sole discretion that any installation is non standard, INL will resubmit relevant quotation / agreement for customer to sign agreeing to revised service terms.
+The Customer understands and agrees that upon the signing of the INL service agreement, INL in good faith will attempt all installations under stated agreed pricing within the customer agreement provided such installation is considered standard and does not require additional facilities which are non-standard or additional engineering considered non-standard.
+If INL determines in its sole discretion that any installation is non-standard, INL will resubmit relevant quotation / agreement for the customer to sign agreeing to revised service terms.
 Without such signed document, INL will not commence new installation.